WasmEdge/WasmEdge/docs/book/en/src/write_wasm/js/quickstart.md

 # Quick Start with JavaScript on WasmEdge

+> *This part has moved to <https://wasmedge.org/docs/develop/javascript/hello_world>.
+Please use our new docs.*

 First, let's download the WebAssembly-based JavaScript interpreter program for WasmEdge.
 It is based on [QuickJS](https://bellard.org/quickjs/).
 See the [build it yourself](#build-it-yourself) section to learn how to compile it from Rust source code.

 ```bash